darrell24015/yatb/content/blog/week2/index.md

 Monitoring the [CPU temperatures](https://github.com/darrell24015/tempmon) has been an interesting experiment.
 For most activities, the temperatures stay between 65 and 70 degrees C. I did finally see the "high temperature" warning on the screen while compiling in MakeCode Arcade with the temps peaking at 79.4 C. That was while I was trying out the cool new [Adafruit PyBadge](https://www.adafruit.com/product/4200) - something I'll post about here later.

-Orginally, I was using the Mac keyboard with the RPi4.
+Originally, I was using the Mac keyboard with the RPi4.
 But I went ahead and purchased the official Raspberry Pi keyboard/hub and mouse.
 So now my rig is fully tricked out!

 ![Raspberry Pi 4 Keyboard and Mouse](./RPi4_keyboard_mouse.png)